PrasanKumar93/demo-code-genie-logs/56/690d96c3c0c1fb37d1f82de2/detailed-plan.md

 - The route handling student registration is in `src/server/routes/student.js`.
 - The backend will need to validate the 'date of joining' field, ensuring it is not a future date and is required for new registrations.
 - The backend should provide clear error responses for invalid 'date of joining' inputs.
+- The backend should differentiate between new and existing registrations when validating the 'date of joining' field.

 **Database:**
 - The database is MongoDB, and the users collection will need to be updated to include the 'date of joining' field.
 - Existing records should not require this field, but it should be mandatory for new records.
 - A migration script may be necessary to handle existing records without this field.
+- Consideration for timezone differences when validating the 'date of joining' field.

 ### 2. IMPLEMENTATION STRATEGY